Rail transport in Okinawa: Minamidaitōjima

 The line that operated on Minamidaitōjima is known by various names; among them are "Minamidaitōjima Sugar Railway" (南大東島砂糖鉄道, Minamidaitōjima Satō Tetsudō) and "Minamidaitōjima's Sugar Train" (南大東島のシュガートレイン, Minamidaitōjima no Shugā Torein).
 The first rails laid down in Okinawa, they included lines that encircled the island and others that relayed traffic to the harbor.
 The tracks exceeded 30 km in length.
 In addition to hauling sugar cane, they also conveyed passengers and mails.

 In the Meiji period, Minamidaitōjima was uninhabited, but in 1900, Tamaoki Shokai began to develop the island, and started both the sugar refinery and the handcar railway in 1902.
 In 1917 the commercial rights passed to Toyo Sugar Refining.
 The railway was converted to a gauge of 762 mm and began seriously hauling sugar cane.
 In 1927, Toyo merged with Dainippon Sugar Refining.

 During World War II, aerial attacks destroyed the railway, but in 1950, Daito Sugar Refining restored it to operation.
 It served through the 1983 spring season, and thereafter, trucks replaced the railway for the transportation of sugar cane.

 The upgrade of the gauge to 762 mm permitted the use of steam locomotives, and in 1956, diesel locomotives were introduced.
 At present, steam and diesel locomotives, passenger and freight cars have been preserved on Minamidaitōjima.

 Naha also has a diesel locomotive from the Prefectural Yohabaru Line.

 Other

 Prior to World War II, railways were in use in various places, but all disappeared after the war.
 Locations included what are present-day Nishihara, Kadena, and Itoman.
 The islands of Ishigaki and Miyako also had lines to move sugar cane, and Iriomote had handcar lines for the coal mines.
 Kita Daito and Oki Daito had similar lines for phosphate mines.

 Monorail

 The Okinawa Urban Monorail opened in 2003.
 It was designed to overcome the severe congestion on the island.
 Construction began in 1996 and it now extends some 17 km in the city of Naha.
+In October of 2019 the monorail was extended to Urasoe.

 The monorail is a venture of the prefecture and private enterprise.
 There are 19 stations on the line.

+Steam locomotives

+There are only 2 Steam locomotives in Okinawa Prefecture.